Nyzl/cj-data/README.md

 ## Acknowledgments

 [Alec Johnson](https://github.com/MrAlecJohnson) for helping with the alpha of this codebase and for being a general sounding board throughout the development.
+[Daniel Nissenbaum](https://github.com/danielnissenbaum) for help getting the code and documentation into something approaching maintainable